 Faculty’s a true multi-roaster, offering a single-origin on espresso and two more on V60, plus there’s a decaf option.
 If you don’t like the roaster/options, come back next week and the chances are they will have changed.
 There are cakes from Sixteen Kitchen, which occupies the unit next to Faculty, from where it serves breakfast, lunch and sandwiches in an interesting space-sharing operation.

-I visited Yorks Bakery Café on Birmingham’s Stephenson Street in January this year, not long after it had opened, replacing the original on Newhall Street, which is currently closed for a major refurbishment.
+I visited Yorks Bakery Café on Birmingham’s Stephenson Street in January 2016, not long after it had opened, replacing the original on Newhall Street, which had to close due to a major refurbishment.
 Even then, changes were afoot at Stephenson Street since the neighbouring unit had become available, giving Yorks the chance to expand.
 I wrote up my original visit, intending this post to be a short update describing the new space.
 However, on my return last month, I found the newly-expanded Yorks to be so radically different that I scrapped that plan and decided to start from scratch…

 Also worked subtly into the expansion was a name-change from Yorks Bakery Café to Yorks Café & Coffee Roasters, reflecting Yorks move into roasting its own coffee.
 As well as plenty of additional seating, Yorks has used the extra space to install a very shiny Probat roaster.
 There’s also a fabulous basement which houses more much-needed seating and a large kitchen.
 This is now turning out a really impressive (and expanded) breakfast & brunch menu, plus an equally impressive lunch menu.
-Currently, Yorks just has espresso-based drinks and bulk-brew filter, but expect pour-over to return to the menu at some point.
+Yorks is serving espresso-based drinks using a seasonal single-origin, plus bulk-brew filter with a rotating single-origin which changes every week.

 Once upon a time, in the summer of last year, I read an interesting article in the Birmingham Mail about a coffee shop that had opened in a phone box.
 It was the end of July and, as luck would have it, I was passing through Birmingham that week, so I took a wander along Colmore Row, where I found said telephone box.
 But no coffee shop.
 Somewhat dispirited, I wandered off again and the whole coffee-shop-in-phone-box thing rather slipped my mind.
 Unknown to me, the article had jumped the gun and the coffee-shop-in-phone-box, Jake’s Coffee Box, actually opened the following week…